reno-router/blog-microservice/README.md

 ### `GET /posts`

-Retrieves metadata for all the posts in the database.
+Retrieves metadata for all of the posts in the database.

 ### `GET /posts/<UUID>`

-Retrieves the metadata and content of the post for the given UUID.
+Retrieves the metadata and content of the post with the given UUID.

 ### `POST /posts`